JMorr4/Computer-Science/Systems Software.md

 ### Processor scheduling methods:
-**Round Robin** - Round Robin allows programs certain amounts of time on the CPU; meaning it will rapidly change between different users as it process their command in their alloted time (their alloted time slices).
-The OS does this by have clock generate interupts to stop the program at the end of its time slice.
-This method guarantees reasonable response time for all users.
+**Round Robin** - The Round Robin method uses the clock to generate interrupts to determine when a program should stop using the processor and another one should use it.
+Round Robin allocates a certain amount of processor time to each program, so this method guarantees reasonable response time for all users.

 **First Come First Served** -Jobs are processed in the order in which they arrive, with no system priorities.